 You This post is sponsored by Hills Bros.® Cappuccino drink mixes and Wal-Mart.
 All thoughts and ideas are my own! #CappTheNight #sponsored

 One of the many traditions during the holidays that is carried out in homes across the country is the cookie exchange.
 I’ve been to plenty myself, and I’ve gotta say the themed ones that are run well have been the most fun to be at.
 Thinking ahead a little bit, I’ve come up with a Cappuccino and Cookies themed cookie exchange that works great as a girls night in!
 Just plan to get cozy with Hills Bros.
 Cappuccino™ after you’ve picked out your sweets and settle in for some girl time.

 To start off our night in with the girls, I set up a coffee bar full of deliciously luxurious tasting Hills Bros.
 Cappuccino mixes I picked up at Wal-Mart.

 A Keurig full of water is perfect for coffee bars these days–they can accommodate drinks that use k-cups and drinks that need hot water.
 If you have enough mugs for everyone use those, otherwise, I love white disposable coffee cups that are fancied up just a little!
 For my cups, I used a little washi tape and 2 inch circles.

 You can download the one we are using at our cookie exchange party below.
-And don’t forget the tented labels for each of the cookies on display.
+There is a blank card for you to use, And don’t forget the tented labels for each of the cookies on display.

 - Download Free printable blank cookie recipe card